anatoliifrolov/postgres-cxx-client/README.md

 ### Get started with a connection

-The following example gives you basic idea of how to use the library.
+The following example gives you the basic idea of how to use the library.
 Each feature is explained in detail in its corresponding section below.
 ```cpp
 #include <chrono>